 If you’ve seen the movie Jobs (the biopic on Apple’s founder Steve Jobs), then you may think of a typical tech lead as Steve Wozniak (co-founder of Apple who used to be engineering head at Apple in the early days).

-• Undoubtedly, tech leads possess damn good technical skills, but they also have a fair understanding of the product, customer, and market dynamics.
+- Undoubtedly, tech leads possess damn good technical skills, but they also have a fair understanding of the product, customer, and market dynamics.

-• They can anticipate how the product may spawn in the future.
+- They can anticipate how the product may spawn in the future.
 And so, accordingly, they help the team implement the best development practices & software architecture suited for the scalability of the project in the future.

 Tech Lead vs Engineering Lead - What's the Difference?

-The main difference between a tech lead and an Engineering Manager is that a technical lead is primarily responsible for providing technical guidance and leadership within a specific team or project.
+The main difference between a tech lead and an Engineering Manager is that a tech lead is primarily responsible for providing technical guidance and leadership within a specific team or project.
 They possess deep technical expertise and work closely with the team members, offering guidance, making technical decisions, and ensuring the successful implementation of projects.

 Whereas an Engineering Manager has a broader scope of responsibilities.
-They oversee multiple teams or projects, coordinate resources, manage budgets, and make strategic decisions.
+They oversee multiple teams or projects, coordinate resources, manage budgets, people management, and make strategic decisions.
 Their role involves people management, including hiring, performance evaluations, and career development.

 Tech Lead primarily focuses on technical leadership within a specific team, while the Engineering Manager takes a broader perspective, encompassing team management, project coordination, and strategic decision-making.